 Protocols like Diffie-Hellman can be further strengthened if the messages are signed.
 This is implemented in SSL.
 Suppose Alice has no certificate and is a customer, and Bob is an online store and has a certificate signed by a CA that Alice trusts.
 Then theoretically, Alice should be able to perform Diffie-Hellman with Bob (who digitally signs each message), and be secure even from active attacks by Eve.
-Section 3.1.1 gives an example of how this has failed in practice because of flaws in how the system is designed and implemented.
+The MITM Attack on SSL Using Bogus Certificates section gives an example of how this has failed in practice because of flaws in how the system is designed and implemented.